A-Hem/tangerine-pacman-pvp/README.md

 2. **🍊TRAP Token**:
    - The game supports payments using 🍊TRAP tokens
    - Token contract address: `0x300Ba4799Ab7d6fd55b87BCcBCeCb772b413349b` on the Base network
+   - A meme coin centered around the idea that "Trump on Solana is a trap"

 3. **Deploy the Smart Contract** (optional for local testing):
    - The smart contract is located in `src/contracts/PacmanGame.sol`